dwhiffing/fury/content/nato/us/army/body.md

         1992)

-      - 6<sup>th</sup> Infantry Division (Light) is not deactivated (reduced to one Bde in 94, removed 98)
+      - 6<sup>th</sup> Infantry Division (Light) is not deactivated (originally reduced to one brigade in 94, removed in 98)

       - 7<sup>th</sup> Infantry Division (Light) is not deactivated (in 1994)